giorgossaridakis/reccurse/README.md

 Reccurse is reaching it's release phase.
 I will be uploading the final 1.00 version code later on.

-Executables has been compiled on Ubuntu 22.04 LTS and Fedora Workstation 37.
+Executables has been compiled on Ubuntu 22.04 LTS, OpenBSD 7.2, Fedora Workstation 37.

+Rename your executable to reccurse

 my email is [giorgossaridakis@gmail.com]